ahmeda16/hydrogen-wavefunction/README.md

 ## 2. Foundation Explanation
 If you already have the basis knowledge down you may skip this section as it is a revision and explanation portion.
-Only necessary ideas will be conveyed in this section.
+Only necessary ideas will be conveyed in this section, assuming you have the foundation in algebra and function analysis.
 Resources will be provided as per section explanation.

 ### 2.1 Multivariable Calculus